 Regardless of what we call such phenomena, they do not indicate that women experience sexual pleasure in the way that men do.
 Orgasm involves a mental release associate with a psychological peak.
 Researchers evidently do not consider psychological arousal to be critical to orgasm.
 Yet sexual pleasure is primarily defined by erotic turn-ons and what happens in the mind.
 Orgasm itself only lasts a few seconds.
 The vast majority of sexual activity involves the enjoyment of mental arousal.

-Our mind determines our actions and when we are aroused, the idea of sexual activity is appealing.
-We need to be aroused before we are attempted to embark on the effort of trying to achieve orgasm.
-The quality of the orgasm we have, the level of satisfaction, is primarily linked to the effectiveness of the erotic stimuli that cause our mental arousal.
+We need to be aroused in our mind before we are motivated to embark on the mental and physical effort of trying to achieve orgasm.
+The quality of the orgasm we have, the level of sexual satisfaction, is primarily linked to the effectiveness of the erotic stimuli that cause our mental arousal.
 Without any psychological aspect, we have no conscious awareness of pleasure.
 Men also experience this effect sometimes.
-They assume that they have ejaculated but not had an orgasm.
-If they ejaculated, they would have had an orgasm but there was no accompanying psychological pleasure.
+If a man ejaculates then he must have had an orgasm because orgasm is the trigger for ejaculation.
+But there was no accompanying psychological pleasure.

 Women, on the other hand, can become physically aroused (increased blood flow in the reproductive organs) without becoming psychologically aroused even in the slightest.
 (Robert Weiss 2014)